chukwunonsoikenwa/chukwunonsoikenwa/README.md

 # About Me:

 - 💻 Product Manager: Managing the entire lifecycle of a product.
-- 📊 Data Analyst: Unraveling insights from complex datasets.
+- 📊 DevOps: Developer and Operations system managing scalable infrastructure with secuirity as the ain focus.
 - 📈 Business Intelligence Analyst: Turning data into actionable strategies.
 - 🕵️ Business Analyst: Bridging the gap between technology and business needs.
 - 🌱 Data Science: Building machine learning models and predictive systems.

-- 👯 My Resume can be found [here](https://docs.google.com/document/d/1lQkOOdn8LABxqu6q2uBAIOJLiDpujS68H4z0vEgkBAg/edit?usp=sharing)
+- 👯 My Resume can be found [here](https://drive.google.com/file/d/1pvnKYUTj5V9DC5ygkOqcKa4C-WDmdYuk/view?usp=drive_link)

 # Let's Connect:
 - I believe in the power of collaboration and learning from one another.